djplaner/memex/sense/Teaching/teaching.md

 Loewenberg Ball, D., & Forzani, F. M. (2009).
 The Work of Teaching and the Challenge for Teacher Education. *Journal of Teacher Education*, *60*(5), 497--511. <https://doi.org/10.1177/0022487109348479>

+## Meta

+Work about how to encourage/support teaching

 ## Philosophy (Declarative)

+Belief about how people learn, what is knowledge etc

 ## High level pedagogy (Conceptual)

+More concrete instantiation of philosophcial positions into pedagogical approaches

 - [[ungrading]]